Reporting standards in general

 Effect of new financial reporting standards

-The ALK Group has implemented all new and amended standards and interpretations (IFRIC) which are effective for the financial year 2016.
-A number of IFRS standards, amended standards and IFRIC interpretations which are effective on or after 1 January 2017 have not been implemented.
-Based on a preliminary assessment it is estimated that these standards and interpretations will have no material impact on the consolidated financial statements in 2016 and in the coming years.
+The ALK Group has implemented all new and amended standards and interpretations (IFRIC) which are effective for the financial year 2017.
+This has not resulted in any changes to the accounting policies.
+A number of IFRS standards, amended standards and IFRIC interpretations which are effective on or after 1 January 2018 have not been implemented.
+Based on a preliminary assessment it is estimated that these standards and interpretations will have no material impact on the consolidated financial statements for 2017 and in the coming years.

 IFRS 15 Revenue from Contracts with Customers is effective for financial years beginning on or after 1 January 2018.
-The ALK Group has considered the new revenue recognition requirements in relation to the nature of the activities in the ALK Group and expects that the standard will have no significant impact on revenue recognition and measurement, while the level of disclosure is expected to increase.
-The ALK Group has decided not to pre-implement IFRS 15 for 2016.
+The ALK Group has considered the new revenue recognition requirements in relation to the nature of the activities in the ALK Group and determined that the standard will have limited impact on revenue recognition and measurement, while the level of disclosure is determined to increase.
+The ALK Group has decided not to pre-implement IFRS 15 for 2017.

 IFRS 16 Leases is effective for financial years beginning on or after 1 January 2019.
-The ALK Group has considered the new standard and assessed the impact for the ALK Group.
-The assessment shows, based on present leasing agreements, that the new requirements are estimated to result in an immaterial increase in the balance sheet figures as well as an immaterial effect on the profit/loss statement (EBITDA).
+The ALK Group has considered the new standard and has assessed the impact for the ALK Group.
+The assessment shows, based on present leasing agreements, that the new requirements will lead to recognition of right of use assets in the region of DKK 250-350 million as well as a minor positive effect on the profit/loss statement (EBITDA).

 The consolidated financial statements